TBD54566975/tbdex/hosted/test-vectors/protocol/README.md

 5. Once you are confident that your test vector works as desired, open a PR against `tbdex`.

 ### Updating Existing Test Vectors
-You should update an existing test vector if and only if there is a backwards incompatible spec change.
+You should update an existing test vector if and only if there is a backwards incompatible spec change that must be reflected in the test vector.
 This should be rare.
 If this is not the case, you should generate a new test vector that captures the desired scenario.
 If you must update an existing test vector, follow similar steps to generating a new test vector.
 1. Use an implementation of TBDex that supports the desured scenario to create the `input`, `output`, and `error`.
 2. Validate the test vector structure.
   a.
 Set up with `cd hosted/test-vectors/protocol & npm install`.